Henry Fielding: Jurist and magistrate

+Death

-Fielding's humanitarian commitment to justice in the 1750s (for instance in support of Elizabeth Canning) coincided with rapid deterioration in his health.
-Gout, asthma and cirrhosis of the liver left him on crutches, and with other afflictions sent him to Portugal in 1754 to seek a cure, only to die two months later in Lisbon, reportedly in pain and mental distress.
+Fielding's humanitarian commitment to justice in the 1750s, for instance, in support of Elizabeth Canning, coincided with rapid deterioration in his health.
+Gout, asthma and cirrhosis of the liver left him on crutches, and with other afflictions sent him to Portugal in 1754 to seek a cure.
+He died two months later in Lisbon, reportedly in pain and mental distress.
 His tomb there is in the British Cemetery (Cemitério Inglês), the graveyard of St. George's Church, Lisbon.